 Managing across different portfolios is a breeze with tools like Microsoft 365 and Power Platform project management, as it features everything you need, including templates, dashboards, and project request management.

-3. Measure and report on performance
+3. Measure and report performance

-Demonstrating tangible business and project outcome improvements is critical to driving new behaviors.
-People need to know that their efforts contribute positively to projects and the organization; otherwise, they will become disillusioned with your leadership.
+People need to know that their efforts contribute positively to projects and the organization; otherwise, they will become disillusioned with your project leadership skills.

 Identifying key project metrics

 Pick a few project metrics to improve with your new process and report on these on your project site.
-Does your team struggle to track tasks and meet deadlines?
+Does your team struggle to track project tasks and meet deadlines?
 Do issues fall through the cracks as no one knows how to report a problem?

 Are documents stored in multiple locations, leading to confusion?
 Regular project review meetings can help address these issues by fostering a concerted effort toward project success.